NetApp-openstack-dev/openstack-docs/source/openstack-overview/section_modular-collection.rst

 shared or distributed file system types.
 Manila was officially denoted as an incubated OpenStack program during the Juno release cycle.

-    **Note**
+.. note:: The OpenStack Foundation regularly evaluates new project contributions for eventual inclusion as officially integrated.

-    The OpenStack Foundation regularly evaluates new project contributions for eventual inclusion as officially integrated.
    As such, the list declared previously is expected to grow over time.